jrmenzel/vimix_os/docs/kernel/file_system/vimixfs/vimixfs_log.md

 ### Limitations

-A [write](../../syscalls/write.md) system call can be split into multiple log transactions if the amount of data to write to the file exceeds the log space (see `MAX_OP_BLOCKS`).
+A [write](../../syscalls/write.md) system call can be split into multiple log transactions if the amount of data to write to the file exceeds the log space.

 ---